 Recent changes to expungement laws in South Carolina have made more individuals potentially eligible to expunge their past criminal convictions.
 Expungement laws may now allow you to pursue better job opportunities, increase your housing options, and pursue further education.
 A Charleston expungement lawyer could assess your situation, discuss your options, and determine what remedies are available in your case.

 Rather than paying for a single mistake or a momentary lapse in judgment for the rest of your life, you may be able to move forward.
-A criminal defense lawyer could be able to assist you in seeking an expungement of your eligible criminal convictions.
+An experienced criminal defense lawyer could be able to assist you in seeking an expungement of your eligible criminal convictions.

 Additionally, individuals must have no other criminal convictions during the waiting period to be eligible for the expungement of a possession conviction, including any out-of-state convictions.
-An expungement lawyer in Charleston may be able to determine whether individuals with drug convictions qualify for expungement under this law.
+A seasoned expungement lawyer in Charleston may be able to determine whether individuals with drug convictions qualify for expungement under this law.

 Other offenses eligible for expungement include:

 There are some exceptions to these basic rules for expungement of criminal convictions in South Carolina.
-An expungement attorney in Charleston may be able to evaluate circumstances and decide whether expungement is a viable option.
+A well-practiced expungement attorney in Charleston may be able to evaluate circumstances and decide whether expungement is a viable option.

 A Charleston Expungement Attorney May Help

-If you believe that you might be eligible to expunge your criminal record, you may wish to contact a Charleston expungement lawyer for legal advice.
+If you believe that you might be eligible to expunge your criminal record, you should contact a Charleston expungement lawyer for legal advice.

 Having legal advice when filing for an expungement can ensure that you submit your application properly and maximize your chances of success.
 By seeking legal counsel, you may put yourself in a better position to achieve your goals.